 FRISKIES looks like he's dressed up for a party - with a grey tuxedo, a white shirt and a white tipped tail.
-He is shy at first with new people and in new surroundings, but once Friskies is comfortable he's playful and loving with the people around him.
-He plays with anything he can bat around with his paws - whether it's moving or not!
+He is shy at first with new people and in new surroundings, but once Friskies is comfortable he's playful and loving with people.
+He plays with anything he can bat around - whether it's moving or not!
 Friskies is also a lovebug - he cries to be picked up and cuddled, plops himself down at your feet and rolls around to expose his belly for a nice belly rub, and adores getting hugs and kisses.

 BLUE BUFFALO has beautiful blue-grey fur.
 He greets everyone with the same cute look on his face that says 'pet me, pet me.'
 But don't let his sweet demeanor fool you - when he's done getting some loving, Blue is ready to pounce on a toy or chase his brother until they tucker out.
 Blue is also a fearless explorer who is very curious and settles in right away with new people in a new home.
 When he's not in play mode, Blue loves to be cuddled and held.

-These boys came into our care with four of their siblings (Sheba, Fancy Feast, Jelly Belly and Sweet Pea - all adopted!) from a litter of EIGHT kittens!
-They were rescued by a kind family who found them living under their porch (they kept two of the kittens for themselves!).
+Friskies and Blue came into our care with four of their siblings (Sheba, Fancy Feast, Jelly Belly and Sweet Pea - all adopted!) from a litter of EIGHT kittens!
+They were rescued by a kind family who found them living under their porch (and kept two of the kittens for themselves!).

 |Gilbert & Napoleon|

 Both boys get along well with older kids, cats and cat-friendly dogs.
 They like to be petted and don't mind being picked up and carried around.
 They also love to roll over for belly rubs.
 When they are energetic, they love to play with toys and wrestle with and chase each other.